LG C5 OLED TV Review

 Sports

 The LG C5 is very good for watching sports.
 The TV is bright enough to overcome glare from indirect lighting.
 Although it does an alright job of reducing the intensity of direct reflections, you still see the reflection of lamps or windows that are opposite the screen.
 The TV displays colors that are vibrant and accurate, so your favorite team's jersey looks the same as the one you're wearing when you watch the game.
-It has excellent upscaling and smoothing capabilities, which help low-resolution and low-quality feeds look good.
+Motion looks very clear thanks to its clean transitions and incredibly quick response time.
+It also has excellent upscaling and smoothing capabilities, which help low-resolution and low-quality feeds look good.
 Finally, image quality mostly stays consistent no matter where you’re sitting due to its wide viewing angle, making it an excellent choice for watching the big game with a group.

 Pros